People

 Jacques works on enhancing C3 photosynthesis.

-Florian works on engineering C4 photosynthesis into rice.
+Jay works on engineering C4 photosynthesis into rice.

-Pippa’s research is on the engineering of enhanced photosynthesis.
+Lizzie works on the evolution of photosynthesis.

 Lisa Zillig